Missouri Plan

 The Missouri Plan (originally the Missouri Nonpartisan Court Plan, also known as the merit plan, or some variation) is a method for the selection of judges.
 It originated in Missouri in 1940 and has been adopted by many states of the United States.
 Similar methods are used in some other countries.

-Under the Plan, a non-partisan commission reviews candidates for a judicial vacancy.
+Under the plan, a non-partisan commission reviews candidates for a judicial vacancy.
 The commission then sends to the governor a list of candidates considered best qualified.
 The governor then has sixty days to select a candidate from the list.
 If the governor does not make a selection within sixty days, the commission makes the selection.

 At the next general election after the completion of one year's service, the judge must stand in a retention election.
 If a majority votes against retention, the judge is removed from office, and the process starts anew.
 Otherwise, the judge serves out a full term.

 As of 2016, 38 states have a form of merit-based selection and retention method for some or all judges.
-Twenty-five states have a nominating commission to screen all candidates of the state courts of last resort.
+As of 2024, fourteen states use the Missouri/Merit selection method to screen and appoint all candidates for the state courts of last resort.
 Eight states have commissions which fill interim vacancies on the highest courts.
 Twenty states utilize retention elections for judges who wish to serve on highest state courts beyond their initial term.

-Nonpartisan judicial commissions under the Plan
+Nonpartisan judicial commissions under the plan

 Under the Missouri Nonpartisan Court Plan, a nonpartisan judicial commission reviews applications, interviews candidates and selects a judicial panel.
 For the Supreme Court and Court of Appeals, the Appellate Judicial Commission makes the selection.
 It is composed of three lawyers elected by members of the Missouri Bar (the organization of all lawyers licensed in this state), three citizens selected by the governor, and the chief justice, who serves as chair.
 Each of the three geographic districts of the Court of Appeals must be represented by one lawyer and one citizen member on the Appellate Judicial Commission.

 Each of the circuit courts in Clay, Greene, Jackson, Platte, and St. Louis Counties, and the city of St. Louis has its own circuit judicial commission.
 These commissions are composed of the chief judge of the court of appeals district in which the circuit is located, plus two lawyers elected by the bar and two citizens selected by the governor.
 All of the lawyers and citizens must live within the circuit for which they serve the judicial commission.